Getting the Most from the Summit

 Networking starters:

-- This is the first time I’ve been to the Summit—how about you?
+• This is my first time at the Summit—how about you?

 RESOURCES